zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

     `Staging` stage while it is being tested and then moved to the `Production` stage once it is ready for deployment.

-All the model registry tools and services that ZenML integrates with have their own way of managing model groups, versions, and stages.
-For that reason, ZenML provides a unified abstraction for model registries using the previously mentioned concepts and terminology.
-This allows ZenML to integrate with any model registry tool or service in a consistent way.

 ## When to use it

-ZenML already provides a way to store and version your pipeline artifacts by means of the mandatory [Artifact Store](../artifact-stores/artifact-stores.md).
-However, these ZenML mechanisms are meant to be used programmatically and can be more difficult to work with without a visual interface.
+ZenML provides a built-in mechanism for storing and versioning pipeline artifacts through its mandatory Artifact Store.
+While this is a powerful way to manage artifacts programmatically, it can be challenging to work with without a visual interface.

-Model registries offer a visual way to manage and track model metadata, which is especially useful if you're using a remote orchestrator.
-They allow for easy retrieval and loading of models from storage, thanks to built-in integrations.
+Model registries, on the other hand, offer a visual way to manage and track model metadata, particularly when using a remote orchestrator.
+They make it easy to retrieve and load models from storage, thanks to built-in integrations.
-A model registry is ideal for interacting with all the models in your pipeline and managing their state in a centralized way.
+A model registry is an excellent choice for interacting with all the models in your pipeline and managing their state in a centralized way.

-You want to use a model registry in your stack if you want to interact with all the logged models in your pipeline, or if you want to manage the state of your models in a centralized way.
+Using a model registry in your stack is particularly useful if you want to interact with all of the logged models in your pipeline, or if you need to manage the state of your models in a centralized way and make it easy to retrive, load, and deploy these models.

 ## How they model registries slot into the ZenML stack